sahil-pal/Electronics-Bazar/README.md

 11. Html, CSS and Javascript

 ## Features
-1. Authentication and Authorization
+1. Authentication and Registeration of user.

 2. Homepage :
-a) Search Bar to search product name or brand
+   a) Search Bar to search product name or brand.
-b) Search filters for rating, price, categories and COD availability
+   b) Search filters for rating, price, categories and COD availability.

 3. Cart

 4. Orders :
-a) Search bar to search the order by product name or brand
+a) Search bar to search the order by product name or brand.
-b) Search filters for time duration and order status
+b) Search filters for time duration and order status.

 5. Checkout :
-a) OTP generation for order confimation
+a) OTP generation for order confimation.
-b) RazorPay payment gateway to initiate payment
+b) RazorPay payment gateway to initiate payment.

 6. Profile Page :
-a) user info CRUD
+a) user info CRUD.

 ## How it looks like